-This article covers the sale process, including quoting, ordering, processing invoices and fulfilment, using the Simple Sale module.
-Refunds and discounts applied after an invoice has been authorised are processed by using credit notes (negative invoices); this function is covered in Sale Credit Notes and Refunds.
+This article covers the sale process, including quoting, ordering, processing invoices and fulfilment, using the sale module.
+Refunds and discounts applied after an invoice has been authorised are processed by using credit notes (negative invoices); this function is covered in Customer Credit Notes and Refunds.

 For orders without stock items (i.e. orders of services only), see Service Sale.